guilhermegui08/IoTSecureHome/README.md

-# Serviço de Segurança Inteligente
-Protótipo de uma solução de Internet of Things (IoT)
+### Prototype of an Internet of Things (IoT) solution

---Python 3.8.9
+  - Python 3.8.9

---PHP
+  - PHP

---Packet Tracer
+  - Packet Tracer

-###OBJETIVO

-O protótipo a desenvolver deverá utilizar um cenário real ou virtual, através da utilização do software Cisco Packet Tracer (CPT), com a utilização de sensores, atuadores e controladores com capacidade de comunicação, de modo a interagir em tempo real com um servidor web, disponibilizando assim a informação Anytime & Anywhere.

-###FUNCIONALIDADES

-Capacidade de atuação;

-Capacidade de sensing;

-Capacidade de transmissão e disponibilização da informação em tempo real;
+## OBJECTIVE

+The prototype to be developed should use a real or virtual scenario, through the utilization of Cisco Packet Tracer (CPT) software, with the use of sensors, actuators, and controllers capable of communication, in order to interact in real-time with a web server, thus providing Anytime & Anywhere information.

+## FUNCTIONALITIES

+  - Actuation capability;

+  - Sensing capability;

+  - Transmission and real-time availability of information;

-Disponibilização da informação Anytime & Anywhere;
+  - Anytime & Anywhere information availability;

-Capacidade de definição e envio de eventos por software e hardware;
+  - Definition and sending of events by software and hardware.